DiogoAmaro13/Incompressible-Flow-Optimization-for-an-Arterial-Bifurcation/README.md

 # Data Assimilation in Hemodynamics
 A modular dolfinx-based implementation to solve the optimal control problem associated with blood flow within an arterial bifurcation.
 Assuming there exist parametrized velocity measures inside the artery, we want to find the control variable in order to retrieve the velocity and pressure fields in the whole domain.
-For more details, we refer to the problem [formulation](assets/formulation.pdf)
+For more details, we refer to the problem [formulation](assets/formulation.pdf).

+## Project Structure
+(under modifications)

 ## Requirements